Colorectal Cancer Screening

 - Fecal Occult Blood Test (FOBT)

 The FOBT is a simple test that can be done in the privacy of your own home.
-It tests for blood in your stool, which may be a sign of colorectal cancer.
+It tests for minute traces of blood in your stool, which may be a sign of colorectal cancer.
 To complete the test you need to provide three stool samples over a 10-day time period.
-Once this is done, you can mail the kit in a postage-paid, addressed envelope to a laboratory for analysis.
+Once this is done, you mail the kit in a postage-paid addressed envelope to a laboratory for analysis.

-This screening test is recommended for adults who have no first degree family history of colorectal cancer and are 50 years of age or older.
+This screening test is recommended for adults between the ages of 50 and 74 years who have no first-degree family history of colorectal cancer.

 A ColonCancerCheck Fecal Occult Blood Test (FOBT) kit.
 To get an FOBT kit, you can:

-- Talk to your healthcare provider (family doctor or nurse practitioner).
+- Talk to your health care provider (family doctor, nurse practitioner, physician assistant etc.).

 The second way to get screened for colorectal cancer is a colonoscopy.
-During a colonoscopy a specialist inserts a long, flexible tube with a camera into the rectum and the colon which allows them to look for signs of cancer.
-If the specialist finds any polyps (abnormal growths) or other signs of cancer they will remove them for further testing.
+A colonscopy is day surgery procedure done at a hospital.
+During the colonoscopy a doctor inserts a long, flexible tube with a camera into the rectum and the colon which allows them to look for signs of cancer.
+If the doctor finds any polyps (abnormal growths) or other signs of cancer they will remove them for further testing.

-You will be required to complete a preparation at home in advance of your visit in order to allow the specialist to see the walls of the colon and rectum clearly.
-This procedure requires a day visit to a local hospital.
+You will be required to complete a bowel preparation at home a day in advance of your colonoscopy appointment in order to allow the doctor to see the walls of the colon and rectum clearly.

 This screening test is recommended for individuals with increased risk for colorectal cancer or who have had a positive FOBT result.
 You are considered to be at increased risk if you have a first-degree family member who has had colorectal cancer.